 The following alternatives are supplements and not replacements for outdoor grounding or grounding mats, as their effectiveness varies among individuals and activities:

-- Bedding accessories like our grounding sleep mats use carbon fibers to discharge excess electrical charges.
+• Bedding accessories like the Earthing Half Sheet and Whole Bed Pad use carbon fibers to discharge excess electrical charges.
 They are safe, easy to use, and do not require electricity.
 However, their conduction efficacy may not be as strong as walking barefoot or using dedicated grounding mats.

 In addition to grounding mats, there are alternative techniques you can explore to achieve electrical connection with the earth.
 Find the method that works best for you.
 Here are some effective techniques to consider: